What Is Tesla Optimus? The Complete Guide to Tesla's Humanoid Robot (2025–2026)

 Tesla Optimus: Full Specs (Gen 2 / Gen 3 Hands)

-Here are the verified specifications based on Tesla's official presentations and factory deployment data:
+Here are the verified specifications based on Tesla's official presentations and factory deployment data.
+For a complete side-by-side breakdown, see our dedicated Tesla Optimus Gen 2 vs Gen 1 comparison.

 Sources: Tesla AI Day 2023, Tesla Q4 2025 Earnings Call, Elon Musk X posts (Feb 2026), Wikipedia